poise/application_ruby/README.md

 unicorn
 -------

-The `passenger_apache2` sub-resource LWRP configures Unicorn to run the application.
+The `unicorn` sub-resource LWRP configures Unicorn to run the application.

 # Attribute Parameters